FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-05-29-moving-to-hugo-on-azure-with-cloudflare.md

 ![release manager second pic](https://cdn.offering.solutions/img/articles/2019-05-29/release-2.png)

-With enabled Conitinuous Integration everytime I check in on master a new build and release is triggered.
+With enabled Conitinuous Integration everytime I check in a new build and release is triggered.
 Perfect!

 ## Moving the domain to GoDaddy and adding cloudflare

 To move my old domain to godaddy I canceled my subscription at one.com and they gave me a code I could use to move the domain.
 In GoDaddy I logged in and used this link [https://www.godaddy.com/domains/domain-transfer](https://www.godaddy.com/domains/domain-transfer) to transfer my domain.

-After I did this I went to cloudflare and signed in as well.
+After I did this I went to Cloudflare (see below) and signed in as well.
 I added my domain and controlled everything from there then.
 In GoDaddy I added the cloudflare nameservers like this:

 ![Godaddy nameservers](https://cdn.offering.solutions/img/articles/2019-05-29/godaddy.png)